search TUG's PUBLIC SITE

 6.1.1 Nominating Committee: The Vice Chairperson shall be the Chairperson of the Nominating Committee and shall select its remaining members.
 In the event the Vice Chairperson is not able to serve in this capacity, the Chairperson shall select the Chairperson of the Nominating Committee.

 6.1.2 The Nominating Committee shall consist of at least three (3) Directors.

-6.1.3 The Nominating Committee shall annually solicit nominations from the Board, Special Interest Group (“SIG”) leaders, and members.
+6.1.3 The Nominating Committee shall annually solicit nominations from the Board, Network Groups (“SIG”) leaders, and members.

 6.1.4 Nominations shall close not less than sixty (60) days after nominations are opened.
 The names of the candidates and a statement from each candidate indicating acceptance of the nomination and willingness to serve, if elected, shall be presented to the Board.